-Today, it doesn’t look unusual but the construction work done here helped develop techniques that enabled many of the other grand churches in the region to flourish.
+Today, it doesn’t look unusual – but the construction work done here helped develop techniques that enabled many of the other grand churches in the region to flourish.

 The first construction of Speyer Cathedral was in 1030 and a subsequent renovation in 1077 made it the first and largest consistently vaulted church in Europe.

 Walking in, the first thing that strikes you is how deep it goes and how the beautiful symmetry creates such a sense of space.
 The interior is decorated quite simply without some of the grand art in other German churches.

 Historically, the cathedral is a symbol of imperial power and the close links between the monarchy and the Catholic Church.
 It was used as a tool to take and maintain power – by both the church and the state.

 Visiting Speyer Cathedral

 The main part of the building is free for visitors but it’s worth paying the admission fee to see the Imperial Hall above the main entrance with its large artwork and climb one of the towers to the viewing platform with its vistas across the city.

 Inside the main part of the church, make sure you go down into the crypt to see the tombs of the kings.

 Although larger churches have been built in Germany since Speyer Cathedral was first constructed, it is still a grand and impressive building.

-You can see it on a map here.[/vc_accordion_tab]
+You can see it on Google Maps here.

 November - March: 0900 - 1700